flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ![](/images/2017-05-18-Mandarine/ui-4-4.png)

-#### Translated the generated subtitles with Cognitive Services Text Translator
+#### Translate the generated subtitles with Cognitive Services Text Translator
-Once the first subtitle file associted with your audio or video file are correct, you can generate more subtitle files in different languages.
+Once the first subtitle file associated with your audio or video file are correct, you can generate more subtitle files in different languages.

 ![](/images/2017-05-18-Mandarine/1-architecture-step-5.png)